 It’s hard to imagine, but in the late 1990s, Apple was on the verge of bankruptcy.
 Fortunately for the company, one of Apple’s biggest competitors — Microsoft — rescued Apple from collapse by forking over millions.

 According to Bloomberg, Microsoft’s $150 million investment helped Apple get the money it needed to change the technology space.
 In fact, it might be fair to say that, thanks to Microsoft, Apple is one of the world’s most valuable and innovative brands.
-With a brand value of $170 billion, Apple is currently the No. 1 company on Forbes’ most valuable list.
+With a brand value of $182.8 billion, Apple is currently the No. 1 company on Forbes’ most valuable list for the eighth year in a row.

 But give Apple some credit for its success; the company reinvented itself as more than just a Mac maker.
-Its handheld devices — from iPods to iPhones to iPads — have brought the company to an entirely new level.
+Its handheld devices — from the Apple Watch to iPhones to iPads — have brought the company to an entirely new level.

 Apple’s ability to reinvent itself helps explain why it’s consistently considered one of today’s best brands, and why Apple loyalists are always wondering, “What’s next?”